vuejs/v2.vuejs.org/src/v2/guide/forms.md

 </script>
 {% endraw %}

 <p class="tip">If the initial value of your `v-model` expression does not match any of the options, the `<select>` element will render in an "unselected" state.
-On iOS this will cause the user not being able to select the first item because iOS does not fire a change event in this case.
-It is therefore recommended to provide a disabled option with an empty value, as demonstrated in the example above.</p>
+On iOS, this will prevent the user from being able to select the first item, because iOS does not fire a `change` event in this case.
+It is therefore recommended to provide a `disabled` option with an empty value, as demonstrated in the example above.</p>

 Multiple select (bound to Array):